Fern davin.50webs.com

 • Using percentage or pixel sizes.

-• Tables inside tables.
+• Tables inside tables (nested tables).

-• Debugging/indenting tables using TAB / f5.
+• Debugging/indenting tables using TAB or F5 or Control-Alt-\.

-• Debugging HTML tags using Alt-x weblint Enter.
+• Debugging H.T.M.L. tags using Alt-x weblint Enter.

-Tutorial 4 Questions
+Tutorial 04 Questions

 • A simple introduction to m4.

-• Multiple page websites using m4 to generate navigation buttons.
+• Multiple page Websites using m4 to generate navigation buttons.

-• Using make m4 to build web pages.
+• Using make m4 to build Web pages.

 • Using make copy to build images.

-• Using make tar to backup a website.
+• Using make tar to backup a Website.

 • Simple customisation of m4 content.